Business collaboration agreements can be essential when you’re partnering with another company to drive growth or tackle ambitious ventures.

 Details of the joint project

-Details of the project will normally be included in the agreement as a specification or schedule annexed to the agreement.
-The specification will usually state the contribution required by each party at the outset and during the collaboration.
-Detail ensures the parameters of the project are clear and can minimise the risk of disputes later down the line.
-As circumstances can change it may be sensible to include a review clause so the specification can be amended as required.
+Details of the project will typically be included in the agreement to ensure the project's parameters are clear.
+As circumstances can change, it may be sensible to include a review clause, allowing the details to be amended as required.

-Any collaborator will want to protect confidential or commercially sensitive information provided as part of the collaboration so the agreement should include a non-disclosure agreement and confidentiality provisions.
-The agreement should be clear on the extent to which the parties can use any confidential information and whether the parties can carry on activities that may compete with the collaboration project.
+Any collaborator will want to protect confidential or commercially sensitive information provided as part of the collaboration, so the agreement should include a non-disclosure agreement and confidentiality provisions.

 Reporting and project management

-The key to any good collaboration is arguably strong communication.
-Accordingly, the parties to the collaboration may want the agreement to set out formal reporting requirements for each party and, at a high level, meeting schedules.
+The key to any good collaboration is strong communication.
+Accordingly, the parties to the collaboration may want the agreement to outline formal reporting requirements for each party and, at a high level, establish meeting schedules.
 The nature and extent of the reporting requirements will depend on the project specifics.
 For example, a collaboration to develop new technology may involve more extensive reporting and project management.

 Payments by each party

-Key provisions to include are terms relating to how the project will be funded and the amounts that each party should contribute during the agreement.
+Key provisions to include are those relating to how the project will be funded and the amounts that each party should contribute during the term of the agreement.
 It is best to drill down and include provisions on:

 - If one party does not pay their agreed contribution.

-- When each party can expect to get their initial contribution back.
+- When each party can expect to recover their initial contribution.

 Intellectual property rights

-Whether a collaboration agreement needs to include detailed provisions on intellectual property will depend on the nature of the project and on whether intellectual property is intended to be used or created as part of the venture.
+Whether a collaboration agreement needs to include detailed provisions on intellectual property (IP) will depend on the nature of the project and whether it is intended to be used or created as part of the venture.

-There are many types of intellectual property, including copyrights, trademarks, design rights and patents and the agreement should protect any intellectual property rights owned by the parties before they entered into the collaboration.
-Agreements often state ownership of ‘background’ intellectual property remains the property of the party that created it and introduced it into the collaboration.
-An IP licence may also need to be granted to the parties’ contractors, advisers or consultants
+There are several types of intellectual property (IP), including copyrights, trademarks, design rights, and patents.
+Agreements often state that ownership of ‘background’ IP remains the property of the party that created it and introduced it into the collaboration.
+An IP licence may also need to be granted to the parties’ contractors, advisers or consultants.

-The parties will need to include how any intellectual property created during the course of the project will be treated.
-For example, the IP could be jointly owned or the lead party could own the intellectual property but agree to grant the other party or parties to the collaboration a licence to use the IP after the end of the collaboration.
-Provision should also be made to cover the scenario of infringement of IP rights.
+The parties will need to specify how any intellectual property created during the project will be treated.
+For example, the IP could be jointly owned, or the lead party could own the intellectual property, but agree to grant the other party a licence to use the IP after the end of the collaboration.

 Data Protection